sylefeb/Silice/learn-silice/formal/README.md

 and re-running the tutorial on the new compact division now yields correct results, for the BMC as well as the temporal induction!

 ![new tutorial results](./tutorial-results-2.png)

+#### *Fixing a flawed algorithm*

+Formal verification can break at different points, according to what is not working.
+We provide a quick guide to fixing your algorithm in case of a failing test:

+- **Step 1:** run the BMC
+  - If it failed, fix the design, add assumptions or loosen assertions.
+    The error can generally be seen in the generated counterexample.
+  - If it passed, proceed to step 2.
+- **Step 2:** run a temporal induction
+  - If it failed, investigate the counterexample given, and check if it is reachable.
+    - If reachable, fix the design, add assumptions or loosen assertions.
+    - If not reachable, add restrictions, strengthen assertions or increase the induction length.
+  - If it passed, either reduce the induction length and remove restrictions, or consider you are done.
+- **Step 3:** be happy of yourself, you probably found many bugs or proved there are none in your design.
+  Either way, formal verification was a success!

 ## Other verification features